God’s greatest miracle is keeping secret the simple solutions to many of the Bible's great riddles.

 The Purpose for Creation

 If God allows evil knowing that He will repay us for our suffering, this means that suffering is essential to the purpose for creation.
-It should also be understood that the purpose for creation is God's purpose for creation.
+The purpose for creation is God's purpose for creation.
 People always view creation as a test of some kind because we only look at creation from our perspective.
-Creation may look like a test from our perspective, but it was God who created the world for His own purpose, and God sees things from a perspective that transcends time.
+Creation may look like a test from our perspective, but God created the world for His own purpose, and God sees things from a perspective that transcends time.
+Certainly, a loving God would want to create children, but a God who transcends time would have no need for a test.

-It is inconceivable that an omniscient God doesn’t understand the anguish of a mother who has witnessed the death of her child, but for that heartache and every other aspect of love to be known by God, God had to allow His beloved children to live through painful experiences.
+It is inconceivable that an omniscient God does not understand the anguish of a mother who has witnessed the death of her child, but for that heartache and every other aspect of love to be known by God, God had to allow His beloved children to live through painful experiences.

 In the world to come we may learn that some of the most fortunate among us are those who suffered great emotional pain.
 They will have the gratitude of an incredibly loving God who created the world to share their journey, and who will leave them satisfied that they have been paid a hundredfold for what they endured.